 On first glance, The Ordinary skincare range can look rather scientific and confusing.
 But if you break it down in terms of groupings, there are really only around 4 ‘groups’ of products: anti-aging, hydration, brightening, and balancing skin tone / pigmentation.
 Within those groups, there may seem like a whole lot of products to choose from, but mainly it’s just different strengths of the same or similar active ingredients.
 And that, in a nutshell, is The Ordinary simplified.

-This blog post is going to focus on the products that I am currently using, but if you are interested in a deeper dive into The Ordinary, I have made a video where I explain 9 products from The Ordinary, and I also discuss which products from The Ordinary are on my list to try next.
+This blog post is going to focus on the products that I am currently using, but if you are interested in a deeper dive into The Ordinary, I have made a video where I explain 9 products from The Ordinary, how to use The Ordinary products, and I also discuss which products from The Ordinary are on my list to try next.

 I have been using this Vitamin C serum for 6 months and it is now a staple part of my skincare routine.
 If you aren’t already sticking some Vitamin C on your face – DO IT.
 It will brighten your skin, reduce signs of ageing, and give you a healthy glow.
 Since I’ve been using this product, I’ve noticed I’m reaching for my foundation less and less.

 I started using this serum at the same time as the Ascorbyl Glucoside 12%.
-Buffet is one of the most expensive products from The Ordinary, coming in at £12.
+Buffet is one of the most expensive products from The Ordinary skincare, coming in at £12.
 But it is a power house serum, combining a cocktail of Matrxyl complexes (Matryxyl being an anti-wrinkle ingredient) in a base of 11 skin-friendly amino acids and multiple hyaluronic acid complexes.
 If that means nothing to you, it’s basically a really great all-rounder for anti-ageing.
-I am onto my second bottle of Buffet and I can’t see it moving from my Skincare favourites for a long time.
+Another benefit of The Ordinary buffet serum is the great glow it gives.
+I am onto my second bottle of Buffet serum by The Ordinary and I can’t see it moving from my skincare favourites for a long time.

 I bought this product to tackle the redness and pigmentation left over from the hormonal cystic acne I was experiencing before my PCOS diagnosis.
 Niacinamide (Vitamin B3) is indicated to reduce the appearance of skin blemishes and congestion.
 It is also known for it’s skin brightening properties.
 So far, I’ve not noticed an amazing difference, but I have only been using the product for around 6 weeks which I know is not long enough to judge just yet.